 Educational estimate, not a quote.
 Ranges shown are Arizona-market planning estimates.
 Final pricing depends on site access, size, materials, engineering, drainage, utilities, permits, equipment access, existing conditions, and final scope.
 Binding pricing is only valid in a written proposal signed by an AE representative.

-- Demo and removal of existing sod, dirt, or DG to 3–4" depth.
+- Demo and removal of existing sod, dirt, or DG as required for the scope.

-- Weed barrier (woven geotextile) over compacted subgrade.
+- Weed barrier (woven geotextile) over prepared subgrade where the scope calls for it.

 - Final power brooming and surface inspection.